-Natural wood comes in a great variety of colors, shades and even the same color wood species could have a different undertone, which makes a big difference, especially when you are putting together different elements.
-In addition, natural wood can be treated and changed to look very differently by staining, finishing and a number of other treatments, so finally you end up with dozen of options you enjoy and like, but do they all match?
-Every color is made out of mass tone and undertone.
-Mass tone is what you see at first glance, but undertone is what you need more time to get used to, to understand and to notice, however undertones make a significant difference and they influence powerfully the whole appearance and atmosphere of the room.
+Natural wood comes in a great variety of colours, shades and even the same colour wood species could have a different undertone, which makes a big difference, especially when you are putting together different elements.
+In addition, natural wood can be treated and changed to look very different by staining, finishing and a number of other treatments, so finally you end up with dozen of options you enjoy and like, but do they all match?
+Every colour is made out of a mass tone and undertone.
+The mass tone is what you see at first glance, but the undertone is what you need more time to get used to, to understand and to notice, however, undertones make a significant difference and they influence powerfully the whole appearance and atmosphere of the room.
 There may be many exclusions, but the main conception of undertones is based on balancing.
 For example, dark floors will look great with light furniture, on another hand matching dark chairs to dark floors may be too overwhelming and you may lose the balance completely.

-Besides the color of wood, its grain is also very important for the atmosphere that wood creates in the room where installed.
-Stick to a similar grain, even when choosing different wood colors, so the whole room can appear balanced and more put together.
+Besides the colour of wood, its grain is also very important for the atmosphere that wood creates in the room where installed.
+Stick to a similar grain, even when choosing different wood colours, so the whole room can appear balanced and more put together.

 Avoid having too much

 For a standard-sized house, two to three different wood species, colours or finishes are ok, when everything above this number turns out to look too overwhelming and makes the eyes feel tired.
 Avoid mixing too many patterns, be them natural or man-made too.
 You still can mix and match, but try to keep everything in one room sticking to one colour-scheme, or one texture and finish.
 Match matt with matt, high gloss with high gloss, rustic with rustic, etc.